 - Represented entrepreneur in acquisition of franchised business and associated real property

-Christian is currently co-Chairing the Fiduciary Litigation Committee of the North Carolina Bar Association’s Estate Planning & Fiduciary Law section.
-He is currently serving on the Grievance Committee of the Mecklenburg County Bar Association (Class of 2019) and is the former Chair of the Estate Planning & Probate Section of the Mecklenburg County Bar Association.
+Christian previously served as co-Chair of the Fiduciary Litigation Committee of the North Carolina Bar Association’s Estate Planning & Fiduciary Law section.
+He served on the Grievance Committee of the Mecklenburg County Bar Association and is the former Chair of the Estate Planning & Probate Section of the Mecklenburg County Bar Association.
 Christian has authored several articles for Probate & Property, a legal magazine published by the American Bar Association.
 Christian often speaks on legal issues at conferences and seminars for attorneys, accountants and wealth advisors.
 Christian is licensed to practice law in North Carolina, South Carolina and Georgia.

 Christian grew up in southern Louisiana and continues to perfect his recipe for duck and sausage gumbo.
 Christian and his wife, Katie, delight in raising their two small children in Charlotte.

 - Trust and Estate Planning

 - Probate, Estate, & Trust Administration

 - J.D., University of Georgia School of Law, 2006